Who We Are

 Licensed Structural Engineer – Illinois

-For over 25 years, whether dealing with constructability issues on new projects or offering specialized designs for renovations, Jim Kirk has been consulted to identify simple solutions to problems that at first may appear to be complex.
-Large or small, Mr. Kirk maintains a hands-on approach with all of his projects, while remaining committed to high-quality, cost effective design and construction administration services.
+For over 30 years, whether dealing with constructability issues on new projects or offering specialized designs for renovations, Jim Kirk has been consulted to identify simple solutions to problems that at first may appear to be complex.
+Large or small, Mr. Kirk maintains a hands-on approach with all his projects, while remaining committed to high-quality, cost effective design and construction administration services.
 Clients have come to expect this from Mr. Kirk, who routinely leads a project team that stresses dialogue with the other design professionals and those within the construction industry.

-Thanks to Mr. Kirk’s leadership, several significant and challenging projects have been successfully completed at Enspect, Inc., including those that have necessitated the use of unique foundation and lateral-resisting systems, specialty component designs in a wide range of building materials, and most recently in the field of adaptability and sustainability.
+Thanks to Mr. Kirk’s leadership, several significant and challenging projects have been successfully completed at Enspect Engineering, Inc., including those that have necessitated the use of unique foundation and lateral-resisting systems, specialty component designs in a wide range of building materials, and most recently in the field of adaptability and sustainability.